 Given the sheer number of streaming services available to consumers, it can become a bit of a nuisance having to click off one and scroll through a different one to try and find a new series or film to watch.
-Wouldn’t it be great if there was one hub which housed all the most popular streaming services and allowed you to explore the catalogue of each of them at the same time?
-This is where JustWatch comes in.
+This is where an app like JustWatch comes in.

 After spending some time on JustWatch, navigating through the app, and testing its functionality it has to be said that I was really impressed with what I found.
 For someone who has subscriptions to all of the most popular streaming services, having the option to search through the entirety of them all with one click is really helpful and saves a lot of time.

-The app is free to use but does give users the option to upgrade to JustWatchPro for additional, but frankly unnecessary, gimmicks for £2.29 a month.
-You can get full use of the app on the free version, so stick with that as the navigation largely stays the same and is just as easy to use.
+The app is free to use but does give users the option to upgrade to JustWatchPro for an additional cost of £2.29 a month.
+However, you can get full use of the app on the free version, so most will probably want to stick with that, as the navigation largely stays the same and is just as easy to use.

 I really like how niche some of the categories are on the home screen, including ‘2010s – Top 250 Narrative Features’, and how the app personalises its recommendations for the user depending on what shows they like.
 All in all, I’m wondering why I haven’t always had this app downloaded!